top of page

 — Marlena Myles

 Revelo AR was conceived by Todd in 2017 as "an app that thinks like an art lab.”
-It's basically a collaborative platform that pairs multidisciplinary artists with tech teams that can help them realize their artistic visions.
-Revelo AR originated as a project of Todd's multimedia company Motionpoems, and was formerly known as MōMōVA: The Moving Museum of Virtual Art.
+It's basically a collaborative platform that pairs multidisciplinary artists with tech teams that can help them realize groundbreaking site-specific projects in augmented reality.

 "Dakota Spirit Walk" launched officially at Bruce Vento Nature Sanctuary on the summer solstice, June 21, 2022.

-Both walks are permanently available by downloading Todd's Revelo AR app and following instructions once you're onsite.
-For best results, download the app before you arrive.
+Both walks are permanently available by downloading Todd's Revelo AR app and following instructions.
+For best results, download the app before you arrive onsite.

 "Dakota Sacred Hoop Walk" inspired the Minnesota Landscape Arboretum to adopt a policy of offering perpetually free general admission to indigenous visitors, available anytime by reservation at 612-301-6775.